 A predictable assortment of children's photographs dotted the walls; illustrations to a privileged upbringing.
 A freckled girl on a horse in full English riding gear and a tanned boy next to his sailboat.
 A professional action shot of a young teen, pony-tailed and hyperventilated, her tennis racket poised in mid-serve.
 On the mantle of the fireplace an over-done silk flower arrangement below a garish painting of cowboys at a sundown round-up.
 In the corner, to complete what Virginia would undoubtedly have called "the motif" was a weather beaten wagon wheel.

 "So, Frank here tells me this is your first time in Oklahoma City."
-I nodded my head with a vacant smile.
-So far, so good.

 "And how long will you be staying?"
 Alison's mother asked.
 I noticed something about the kind look in her eyes that made me realize that, despite the Nancy Reagan freeze-dried appearance, she had her own type of warmth.